Dominic Mathias MBACP (registered) @ Phoenix Counselling Kent

 How do you work with clients?

 My approach is humanistic and compassionate, where you are considered a human being and not a label.
-Generally speaking, my work is informed by Person-Centred, Emotion Focused Therapy (EFT) and experiential therapies that research has shown are effective in working with a range of moderate to severe mental health issues.
-All these therapies form the basis for the NHS IAPT Counselling for Depression programme, as recommended by the NICE guidelines for effective therapy.
+Generally speaking, my work is informed by Person-Centred, Emotion Focused Therapy (EFT), sensori-motor psychotherapy and other experiential therapies, which research has shown are effective in working with a range of moderate to severe mental health issues.
+I work with clients who experience the aftermath of historical, unresolved and complex traumatic experiences, such as those found with post-traumatic stress, which can be experienced in very distressing and bodily-felt ways.
+I adopt a 'body-centred' approach as part of the ethos of being 'client-centred', a holistic system that seeks to understand the entirety of the person.

 How might counselling benefit me?